Locksmith

 hey there im wanting to get in the locksmith game i already have the school im going to just wondering once i complete my course so should i work for my self or someone and also since i will be new what would the pay be like for residential and auto

-Asked by DONONOVAN about 11 years ago
+Asked by DONONOVAN almost 12 years ago

 School or work for someone: I've seen a lot of new locksmiths start businesses and fail because they weren't experienced, and were terrible at running a business.
 Personally, I would say work for someone for a while, learn the business, make mistakes on someone else's dollar, figure out what you like and don't like about the way they do things, and get comfortable approaching almost any lock situation.
 THEN start your own company.
 Pay: First of all, it totally depends on the going rates in your area.
 It varies quite a bit.
 You'll have to be doing auto for quite a while and get really good (making keys and servicing ignitions and door locks) before you'll make good money.
 Luckily, a lot of locksmiths hate auto work (like myself even though I did it for 10 years).
 There isn't much money in residential work.
 It's all in commercial work.